robbiedhickey/myangular/README.md

 • How the parser deals with literal booleans and null.
 • How the parser deals with whitespace - by ignoring it.
 • How the parser deals with arrays and objects, and how it recursively parses their contents

+## Chapter 7 - Lookup and Function Call Expressions

+Our expression parser can interpret literals but isn't yet very useful.
+Angular expressions in the view are typically used to either access data on the scope or manipulate data on the scope.
+In this chapter we will add those capabilities.
+We will also implement security measures to prevent dangerous expressions from getting through.

+* Simple attribute lookup